-- 1 Touch the Zero & Waveform icon located on the navigation bar or through the Clinical Tools menu. - 2 Plug the HemoSphere pressure-out cable into the rear panel of the monitor at the pressure out port.
-See (9) in figure 3-2 on page 67. - 3 Connect the arterial pressure (AP, red) pressure signal plug into a compatible patient monitor.
+- M - 1.
+Touch the Zero & Waveform icon Liozated on the navigation bar or through the Clinical Tools menu. - 2.
+Plug the HemoSphere pressure-out cable into the rear panel of the monitor at the pressure out port.
+See (9) in Figure 3-2 on page 70. - 3.
+Connect the arterial pressure (AP, red) pressure signal plug into a compatible patient monitor.
 Ensure that the selected connector is fully engaged.
-Refer to the patient monitor instructions for use. - 4 Touch the Patient Monitor tab on the Zero & Waveform screen. - 5 Zero patient monitor and confirm 0 mmHg is displayed.
+Refer to the patient monitor instructions for use. - 4.
+Touch the Patient Monitor tab on the Zero & Waveform screen. - 5.
+Zero patient monitor and confirm 0 mmHg is displayed.
 Touch Confirm.
-See 1 in figure 11-8. - 6 Touch the Transmit Waveform icon to begin pressure signal output to the patient monitor.
-See 2 in figure 11-8. - 7 A "Setup Complete" message will be displayed when the live waveform is being transmitted to the connected patient monitor.
-See 3 in figure 11-8.
+See (1) in Figure 11-8 on page 214. - 6.
+Touch the Transmit Waveform icon to begin pressure signal output to the patient monitor.
+See (2) in Figure 11-8 on page 214. - 7.
+A "Setup Complete" message will be displayed when the live waveform is being transmitted to the connected patient monitor.
+See (3) in Figure 11-8 on page 214.